Auraria, Georgia: History

 Thousands of settlers came to these former Cherokee lands in search of gold during the Georgia Gold Rush, and following the Gold Lottery of 1832.
-One of the first gold rush boom towns started here in June 1832, when William Dean built a cabin between the Chestatee River and Etowah River.
-The temporary seat of Lumpkin County in 1832, Nathaniel Nuckolls built a tavern, hotel, and several buildings to house the miners.
+One of the first gold rush boom towns started in Auraria in June 1832, when William Dean built a cabin between the Chestatee River and Etowah River.
+As the temporary seat of Lumpkin County in 1832, Nathaniel Nuckolls built a tavern, hotel, and several buildings to house the miners.
 Within six months of the lottery, "one hundred family dwellings, eighteen or twenty stores, twelve or fifteen law offices, and four or five taverns" were to be found in the town.
-The population was 1,000 by May 1833, and 10,000 were in the county.
+By May 1833 the town population was 1,000, and 10,000 were in the county.

-The land east of Auraria was purchased by Vice President John C. Calhoun, and there he established the Calhoun Mine.
+The land east of Auraria was purchased by Vice President John C. Calhoun, where he established the Calhoun Mine.
 A traveling companion of Calhoun, Dr. Croft, suggested the town be renamed Aureola, in November 1832.
 The town citizens chose Auraria, suggested by John Powell.

 The banks of the Etowah River, Camp Creek, and Cane Creek had many mines (Barlow Mine, Battle Branch Mine, Ralston Mine, Whim Hill Mine, Hedwig-Chicago Mine, Gold Hill Mine Etowah Mine, and others).